Toilet tank repair

 Why is water going into the overflow tube?

-That is usually a fill valve or water-level issue, not a flush valve leak.
+That is usually a fill valve or water-level problem, not a flush valve leak.
 Adjust or repair the fill valve so the tank stops filling below the top of the overflow tube.